Commercial Invoices That Clear Customs

 Every compliant invoice must include:

-• Exporter & Importer Details: Full legal names and addresses
+• Exporter & Buyer Details: Full legal names and addresses

 • Invoice Number & Date: Unique reference for tracking